phoenix988/setup-old/README.md

 Fish,Zsh and Bash - you get to choose the Default

+Starship - Crossplatform Shell Prompt

 Choose between firefox,qutebrowser,chromium or brave as your browser

 Grub Theme (Only have it tested and working on Debian and Arch)

+BTOP - Terminal System Resource Monitor

+Docker - Container Virtulization

 OBS this script also deactivates root password prompt when using sudo this will be a security risk I just prefer it because I'm lazy

+Some of these Programs are optional and the script will prompt you if you want to install it or not.

+#This script installs some GTK themes which includes

+Dracula

 ## This repo is mainly for me to make it easier for me when I reinstall